 Red Dog is a form of poker played at many casinos.
 Red Dog is a popular game because it is based largely on luck and little skill is involved.
 Poker players who have never played the game before can easily pick it up.
-Red Dog is played on a table with up to sixteen players and one dealer.
+Red Dog is played on a table with up to sixteen players and one dealer on playing.

 Red Dog is based on a three card game, compared to the five card game found at most poker tables.
 The dealer deals two cards face up to the table.
 It is the player’s job to then bet if the third card will fall between the values of the two cards already placed on the table.